kjappelbaum/mofchecker/docs/background.rst

 The concept of duplicate structures, as defined by comparing their :py:attr:`~mofchecker.MOFChecker.graph_hash`, closely follows the one proposed by `Barthel et al. <https://pubs.acs.org/doi/pdf/10.1021/acs.cgd.7b01663>`_ :

-    However, from a MOF point of view two structures are considered identical if they share the same bond network, with respect to the atom types and their embedding: i.e., if two structures can in principle be deformed into each other without breaking and forming bonds.
+    [...], from a MOF point of view two structures are considered identical if they share the same bond network, with respect to the atom types and their embedding: i.e., if two structures can in principle be deformed into each other without breaking and forming bonds.

 The scaffold hash can be useful to find families of related MOFs.